tercasaskova311/Comparing-Emotional-Scores-of-Mistral-LLM-Responses-via-EmoAtlas/README.md

 Project Overview

-This project was developed as part of the Cognitive Data Science Hackathon at University of TRento.
+This project was developed as part of the Cognitive Data Science Hackathon at University of Trento.
 It explores the cross-linguistic differences in emotional expression in responses of Mistral LLM between English and Italian by analyzing emotion scores of these responses for eight basic emotions: anger, joy, trust, sadness, disgust, fear, anticipation, and surprise.
 The dataset comprises 550 samples of responses to various prompts which were generated in both languages based on the following request:

 "I want to make multiple prompts to an LLM with the same phrase in English and Italian, and I want to use a JSON file.
 I need 70 phrases, each needs to ask for opinions.
 Can you make that JSON for me, with all the 70 phrases?"